 Camp for Troubled Girls Helps Wisconsin Girls find Success

-While Asheville Academy for Girls is located in the picturesque mountains of North Carolina, we accept girls from all across America including Wisconsin.
-With the help of Asheville Academy for Girls, struggling girls can find success.
+While Asheville Academy is located in the picturesque mountains of North Carolina, we accept girls from all across America including Wisconsin.
+With the help of Asheville Academy, struggling girls can find success.

-Asheville Academy for Girls, a Camp For Troubled Girls helps Wisconsin girls struggling with issues similar to those below:
+Asheville Academy, a Camp For Troubled Girls helps Wisconsin girls struggling with issues similar to those below:

 – Social Struggles

 – Poor School Performance

 – School refusal

 – Low Self Esteem

 More Than a Camp for Troubled Girls: Asheville Academy Helps Wisconsin Girls

 There are many reasons to choose Asheville Academy in order to help struggling girls from Wisconsin overcome their troubles.
 At Asheville Academy, struggling girls are never far removed from the local community.
 Unlike a typical residential program such as a camp for troubled girls, Asheville Academy is tightly integrated into the local community.
 Rather than isolating the students from the real world, Asheville Academy encourages students to learn healthy mechanisms to better understand the world and form healthy relationships.
 The level of community involvement also helps the students learn their place in the world and observe the immediate effects of their actions on their surroundings.

 Another reason Asheville Academy stands out is the level of freedom we offer for students to explore their passions and try new things.
 Not only are the academic classes at Asheville Academy designed to match the local curriculum, but they offer a wide variety of electives from theater to art classes.
 Small classes taught by professionals with years of experience allow every student to receive the individualized attention they require.
 When possible, classes take an experiential approach a biology lesson, for instance, may take place outside.
 At Asheville Academy, there are no boundaries.